odap-ac-uk/manual/ODAP_manual.md

 The preferred way to move data between another TRE and ODAP are the already established methods for that TRE.

 # Governance

+## Summary

+- ODAP Partnership steering group to provide strategic direction, support, and challenge to ODAP delivery team, data contributors, and other agencies, to ensure deliverables are on track and University of Edinburgh accountable.
+- The University of Edinburgh is the lead institution for ODAP and is responsible to each individual funder for delivering on agreed milestones (including HDR UK, the Data and Connectivity National Core Studies, and UKRI)
+- ODAP Delivery Group (University of Edinburgh team) is responsible for operational delivery, and secreterial support to ODAP Steering group, ODAP Data Access Governance Committee, and ODAP Project Review Panel.
+- ODAP Data Access Governance Committee to approve the ODAP information governance processes for non-embargo data proposed by the Lead Institute
+- ODAP Project Review Panel to ensure compliance with the 5 safes, for non-embargo data particularly safe projects - providing scientific review for applications for data use and approve/refer/reject data access requests for the Outbreak Data Analysis Platform.

 ## Background